matmat/mets-bag-checker/README.md

 2. Specify the nature of the package (directory or ZIP container).
 3. Specify the name of your METS manifests (the wildcard "*" is accepted only for directory packages).
 4. Select the actions the tool should perform.
 5. Click on "Launch the test".
+The packages to be analyzed will be identified based on the name of the METS manifest (if the packages are directories) or on the `.zip` extension (if the packages are ZIP containers).
 6. When the test is completed, you can click on the button "Select the location for the report file." to save the report.

 ### Python module